elisabacelar/LCD_20x4/README.md

 The difference between lcd_parallel_shift and lcd_shift_display is that the former shifts all the rows in a parallel manner.
 That is, the characters allined in the same column will keep their allignement after the shift.

-A character in the beggining or end of a row will appear in the other end of the same row after a shift.
+When there is a shift to the right, the character in the end of a row goes to the beggining of the same row.
+When there is a shift to the left, the character in the beggining of a row goes to the end of the same row.